 Successful hires are those who, in addition to the above, have done research about Divetech and the Cayman Islands.
 There's plenty of information out there about living and working in the Cayman Islands.
 Here's a good resource to learn from: https://caymanresident.com/

 What we like to see - applicants who have read our website, know about Divetech, what we do, and who we are.

 What we don't like to see - applicants who don't know where the Cayman Islands are.

 What Divetech seeks

 Our employees are what makes our company's reputation.
-As such, Divetech's owner strives to be the best boss possible, and offer the best working conditions and benefit set possible, so we may recruit the best staff possible.
+As such, Divetech strives to be the best company to work for, and offer the best working conditions and benefits we can, so we may recruit the best staff possible.